netliferesearch/craft-starter/README.md

 Edit Sass and JavaScript in the `/resources/`-folder.
 Webpack will compile, transpile, minify it into the `public` folder, ready for production.
 If you put files in the assets-folder, Webpack will handle those too.
 The `style.scss` is built into `public/style.css` and it injects vendor prefixes and inlines smaller static resources (icon fonts for example).
 The file `resources/js/app.js` is built into `public/js/min/app.min.js`, and it uses Browserify + Babel, allowing you to both write ES6 as well as using a Node.js style if you prefer.

 Both files are properly included in `craft/templates/_layout.twig`

+## What about assets?!

+We usually use S3 on Amazone Web Services.
+Ask [@kmelve](https://github.com/kmelve) about access to a bucket.

 ## Global dependencies for the starter-pack